Got a question?

 There are no registrars available for our WEDDING date and we just want a replica civil ceremony.
 Do you offer that?

 This scenario crops up a lot... and you should see it as a great opportunity!
 You can now have a much more special and personalised ceremony than you would have otherwise got with a civil service.
-If you really want to stick with the pared-back approach you would get with a civil service, then I suggest getting in touch with another Celebrant because super-duper, bespoke ceremonies are my jam - and I want to work with couples who really want that!
+Buuut, if you really want to stick with the pared-back approach you would get with a civil service, then I suggest getting in touch with another Celebrant because super-duper, bespoke ceremonies are my jam - and I want to work with couples who really dig the MAGIC!

 do we have to write our own vows?

-I always encourage couples to write their own vows for two reasons: firstly, a humanist wedding is not a legal ceremony so you can say whatever you like to each other - you aren't limited to the legal wording of the traditional vows.
-Secondly, the words you say about each other, the promises you choose to make for yourselves, will always surpass whatever I have to say about your relationship.
+I always encourage couples to write their own vows because the words you say about each other, the promises you choose to make for yourselves, will always surpass whatever I have to say about your relationship.
 They will just be so much richer.
 Lots of couples are uneasy about the idea of writing their own vows - I get it!
-You might not know where to start, or maybe you just feel a bit icky about laying your feelings on the line if you're not that type of couple!
+You might not know where to start, or maybe you just feel a bit icky and gross about laying your feelings on the line if you're not that type of couple (although, c’mon, a wedding is the ULTIMATE PDA - embrace it!).
 I'm here to help you write them.
 And trust me, every couple who has written their own vows has told me afterwards how grateful they were for having done it!
 Having said all that, if you're totally adamant you want to use traditional vows, we can do that too!

 WHAT'S YOUR FAVOURITE MOULIN ROUGE TRACK?